tythonco/tython-website/_drafts/permissions-assistant-search-page.md

 </div>
 <br/>

-So far, so easy!
 Before we kick off the search, there is one important option to consider.

 If selecting multiple targets, “exact matches only” can be specified.
-This option controls whether or not resulting permission sets and profiles have to contain *all* of the selected permissions (“exact matches” checked) or just one (“exact matches” unchecked, the default).
+This option controls whether or not resulting permission sets and profiles have to contain *all* of the selected permissions (“exact matches” checked) or *just one* (“exact matches” unchecked, the default).

 <div style="text-align: center; border: 1px solid #dadada; border-radius: 6px;">
     <img src="/images/2024-02-20-pa-perm-search-exact-match.png" alt="Exact matches option when working with multiple selections" title="Exact matches option when working with multiple selections" style="max-width:700px;"/>